HangYingLee/PetStore-OOP-Java/README.md

 ---

 ## My note and tips for coding
-1. extends
+1. extends：
    Class Pet { vs class Rabbit extends Pet{

    ---> This declares a subclass Rabbit that extends the Pet class.

    ---> The extends keyword means Rabbit inherits all the properties and methods of Pet.

-3. private
+3. private：

    private String name;

    ---> means the variable can only be accessed within the (Pet) class

-5. Void:
+4. Void:

    Public viod setCoatColar (Striing newCoatColar){
     coatColar = newCoatColar
    }

    ---> allows other classes to set the value of coatColor

-7. Why I did not need to create a constructor in pet class, but some assignment I need?
+5. Why I did not need to create a constructor in pet class, but some assignment I need?

    It’s because fields like name, weight, and others don’t need to be initialized beforehand in this assignment, we set each pet’s name later by typing it in the console.
    Besides, Java will automatically provide a pre-defined constructor (e.g., null, 0), so a constructor isn't needed.

-8. Getter method:
+6. Getter method:

    public String getNaame(){
       return name;
   }